Generate a CLI Command Summary in Markdown

 1. Run your JFrog CLI commands (summary data is recorded automatically):

-jf rt upload ./my-artifact.zip my-repo/my-artifact.zip
+jf rt upload ./my-artifact.zip my-repository/my-artifact.zip

 1. Generate the Markdown summary: